youngtuotuo/dotfiles/windows/README.md

 # Nu-shell

 I prefer using nu-shell now.
+But some building process still need to use VS stuffs.

 ```console
 winget install nu-shell